Skip to content

 4 APM & LOG Linked Analysis

-In APM trace data, directly search for trace_id in the log module below to view the application logs generated by this trace call.
+In APM trace data, search for trace_id directly in the log module below to view the corresponding application logs generated during this trace call.

 image

-View error logs, copy the trace_id, and search for this trace_id in the trace tracking page search box.
-This will retrieve all related trace and span data for that id.
-Click to view.
+View abnormal logs, copy the trace_id from the logs, and search for this trace_id in the tracing page search box.
+You can find all trace and span data related to this id, and click to view.

 image